 History of Pompeii

 On August 29, 70 A.D.
 Mount Vesuvius erupted, covering the city of Pompeii in approximately 6 meters of thick volcanic ash.
 For 17 centuries, Pompeii remained largely preserved, frozen in time.
-It wasn’t until 1748 that Pompeii was discovered and excavations began.
+It wasn’t until 1748 that Pompeii was discovered & excavations began.

 Tour Guide or Solo Exploration?